HiSPARC/sapphire/doc/tutorial.rst

     [195, 197, 197, 197], [658, 763, 646, 771], [1, 0, 1, 0], [173, 3,
     407, 3], [1603, 0, 4019, 0], [0, 1, 2, 3], 0.9111111164093018)

+..
+Update the event to one from the esd, not raw data.

 That's the first event!
 It is not, however, immediately clear what numbers correspond to which columns.
 They are in order, however, so you could find out.
 It is often easier to specify the column you're